mmistakes/minimal-mistakes/_posts/2020-09-29-scala-3-traits.md

 date: 2020-09-29
 header:
   image: "/images/blog cover.jpg"
-tags: [scala, jvm, scala 3, traits]
+tags: [scala, scala 3, traits]
-excerpt: "A quick overview of the new features and functionality that Scala 3 will bring to traits."
+excerpt: "This article will continue some of the previous explorations of Scala 3.
+Here, we'll discuss some of the new functionality of traits in Scala 3."
 ---

 This article will continue some of the previous explorations of Scala 3.
 Here, we'll discuss some of the new functionality of traits in Scala 3.

 ## 1. Background

 Scala traits were originally conceived to be analogous to Java interfaces.
 Essentially, a trait was a type definition which wrapped a suite of abstract fields and methods.
 In time, traits acquired additional functionality and features, such as non-abstract fields and methods.
-This led to some legitimate questions around the [https://www.youtube.com/watch?v=_7ULjOILxhI](boundary between abstract classes and traits).
+This led to some legitimate questions around the [boundary between abstract classes and traits](https://www.youtube.com/watch?v=_7ULjOILxhI).

 That line will get even blurrier with the arrival of Scala 3.